gkontogiannhs/Multilabel-Multiclass-NLP-classification/README.md

-## This repo hosts a project which tries to find and fine tune the most suitable neural network model for multi-label multi-class classification using NLP teqnuiches with the DeliciousMIL dataset.
+## This repo hosts a project which tries to find and fine tune the most suitable neural network model for multi-label multi-class classification using NLP techniques with the DeliciousMIL dataset.

 ### Builts:
 Different dimensionalities for Multi layer Dense NN with: